unraid/docs/docs/unraid-os/manual/shares/user-shares.md

 If you have an array that consists of drives of 8 TB, 3 TB and 2 TB, the largest drive is the one that sets the switch points at 4 TB, 2 TB, 1 TB, and so on, halving the amount in each pass.

-* While the 4TB switch point is active the 8 TB drive one is filled to 4 TB free space left.
+* While the 4 TB switch point is active the 8 TB drive one is filled to 4 TB free space left.
 * When the 2 TB switch point becomes active, the 8 TB and 3 TB drives each get used in disk order until they have 2 TB free space
-* Finally, the 1TB switch point becomes active, so each drive now gets used in disk order until there is only 1 TB free space.
+* Finally, the 1 TB switch point becomes active, so each drive now gets used in disk order until there is only 1 TB free space.

 This pattern continues with progressively smaller high-water levels until the disks are full.